 In addition to parodies like this one, there is no lack of articles and posts that go into detail describing all the jobs, responsibilities, and “nightmares” of being a mother.
 I won’t go into the long lists of comforts that we are being told moms sacrifice on a daily basis because it’s already been so extensively covered.
 Many of these things would have never really crossed my mind (although I do them every day), but after being “enlightened” by these articles I walk away feeling full of self-pity.
 I didn’t realize how much I was giving up or how much extra work I was doing until I started to read many of the articles.
 There is even a website that tells me the salary I deserve for being a mom.

 And who in their right mind would want to sign up for a job with so many hours and such little pay?
 Apparently no one, according to this video from Cardstore.

 So, Catholic Moms and Dads, this is our challenge to start sharing with the world the joy of raising children in the midst of sacrifice.
 We know our jobs are hard.
 We constantly give of ourselves and put our own needs last.
 With 5 children all under nine years old, I know because I live it daily.

 However, we are called to communicate the joy of having a family.
 It’s our vocation.
 It’s our gift.
 It’s our tool for evangelization.
-It’s our path to growing closer to God.
-Let’s put an end to these internet pity parties that everyone seems to throwing for us and begin to show the world the joy that comes with children!
+It’s our path to grow closer to God.
+Let’s put an end to these internet pity parties that everyone seems to throw for us and begin to show the world the joy that comes with children!
 It’s the type of joy that makes all the sacrifice more than worth it.

 It’s not that we are called to fake it or pretend that everything is perfect.
 We all know that no one’s life is perfect no matter how great their Instagram pictures look.
 It’s more about finding the balance between not sugar-coating life as a parent and creating a false perception of perfection, but also not making it look as if parenting is a form of torture.